 “It’s my family.
 We are all brothers.
 All the mothers of my teammates are mothers to me,” said Parra.

-One of those mothers is Davila whose son Rodrigo was the second player killed in the birthday party attack.
+One of those mothers is Davila.
+Her son Rodrigo was the second player killed in the birthday party attack.
 Davila and her husband still attend every game and are the team’s biggest supporters.

-“It’s like having him here with us,” said Davila of her time spent with her son’s team.
+“It’s like having him here with us,” said Davila of the time she dedicates to her son’s team.
 “I am especially excited to see the youngest players.”

 There are Jaguares teams from pee wee to the college level which is dubbed “Big Black” because of the player’s black and yellow jerseys.